 I have been writing since before I could write.
 I used to scribble in journals and pretend I was writing words.
 That’s where my writing started.
 This has always been the way I tether myself to this world.

 I decided to share my writing with others after some encouragement from my mentors in 2012.
 Though it has been strange and difficult (I am so fucking neurotic), I really like sharing my writing.
 It’s freeing and invigorating.

 Thank you for reading, I love sharing my story with you.
 I want you to share yours with me.
 This is human connection.
-I’m not sure what life is for, but I’m pretty sure humans are for each other.
+I’m not sure what life is for, and I’m pretty sure humans are for each other.